mark-watson/PythonAIBook/manuscript/AnomalyDetection.md

         return self.model.predict(X) == -1
 ```

-The key hyperparameter is `contamination` — the expected proportion of anomalies in the training data.
+The key hyperparameter is `contamination`, the expected proportion of anomalies in the training data.
 Setting this correctly is critical: too low and the model misses anomalies; too high and it over-flags normal data.
 In our example we set it to 0.35 to match the dataset's actual anomaly rate.

-Unlike the Gaussian detector, Isolation Forest is **fully unsupervised** — it does not use the cross-validation labels at all.
+Unlike the Gaussian detector, Isolation Forest is **fully unsupervised**: it does not use the cross-validation labels at all.
 This is both its strength (works without any labels) and its weakness (cannot tune a decision boundary to match known anomaly patterns).

 ## Running the Example